dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [SG per Hole](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/ImprovedStrokesGainedPerRoundPerHole.ipynb)

 In Part 3, I explore the distribution of Strokes Gained for each hole of each round of the Championship.
+Mahan ties Haas in SG on the 72th hole, but [Haas won in the playoffs](https://www.espn.com/golf/leaderboard?tournamentId=917)

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">